 Currently, 8D Games and CLST are exploring the possibilities for further development.
 Hekkert: ‘The potential of the game is clear and – besides a valuable learning experience for children – offers many starting points for researchers.
 CLST’s speech technology is not dependent on tech giants, so we keep control over what data about reading and speaking behavior is retrieved and what happens to it next.
 We are motivated to develop the prototype together into a beautiful final product, so that both education and the research field can benefit from it.

 DigiJuf is part of ST.CART , which is funded by the European Regional Development Fund and the European Union.
-CLST staff involved in this research have written several papers on the subject and given presentations at international conferences (URL to follow).
+CLST staff involved in this research have written several papers on the subject and given presentations at international conferences.

 Want to know more about DigiJuf?